uxlfoundation/oneapi-construction-kit/doc/overview/runtime/driver-requirements.rst

 .. rubric:: Should-Have

-* A single set of unified libraries for all target platforms, hardware and simulator, to avoid introducing complexity to ComputeAorta.
+* A single set of unified libraries for all target platforms, hardware and simulator, to avoid introducing complexity to the oneAPI Construction Kit.

   .. important::
     Failure to provide unified libraries can lead to the situation where the